Getting Started With Writing, Part II

 -- Dr. Steven Monrotus

-Encouraged by the on line instructional videos [Secrets of Organ Playing] posted by Dr. Vidas Pinkevicius, and having done a little prior study of some of the methods Louis Vierne used [See menu bar, Bio, A Case Study], I decided one day to get up the nerve to sit down and try my hand at using a short 4 measure theme in F Major (one of many themes in various keys Vierne supplied to his pupils for free improvisation) as thematic material for something I myself would write.
-I decided to challenge myself not to invent my own free theme just yet or to create a pedal part, and I placed these 2 restrictions upon myself from the outset.
+Having been motivated to do a little prior study of some of the methods Louis Vierne used as a composer [See menu bar, Bio, A Case Study] I decided one day to get up the nerve to sit down and try my hand at using a short 4 measure theme in F Major (one of many themes in various keys Vierne supplied to his pupils for free improvisation) as thematic material for something I myself would write.
+At the outset I decided to 1) NOT invent my own free theme just yet, and 2) NOT to include a pedal part just yet, and I placed these 2 restrictions upon myself.

 I wanted what followed to depict the intrusion of a frustrated, forced drudgery and yet have some connection to the theme.
 This pointed to the need for a passage in a contrasting (minor) key, more somber and mundane sounding with a plodding rhythm and lighter registration alternating more than once with the theme, where these interrupting passages sort of dragged along.
 I also wanted the ending to be on a positive, uplifting note, curtailed but with a certain charm.
 The tone colors which suggested themselves in this scenario were soft 8-foot foundation tone for the thematic phrases, pure 8-foot Flute tone for the interrupting periods, and string Celeste tone reserved for the final phrase and codetta.